rijs/docs/primer.md

 <br>
 ## 10 Compatibility

-[Officially, Ripple v0.3 supports the latest version of each browsers](https://travis-ci.org/rijs/).
+[Officially, Ripple supports IE9+ and the latest version of each browsers](https://travis-ci.org/rijs/).
 However, most modules run on any platform.
 This is the idea behind publicising compatibility of different modules with popper to allow users to knowingly opt-in and out of features to suit their requirements.
-The only module that does not work on older browsers is the [components module](https://github.com/rijs/components).
-The Web Component affordances (attached, detached, attribute changed callbacks) are currently polyfilled by `MutationObservers`.
-This could be solved in a more generic way like the [reactive module](https://github.com/rijs/reactive) does with `Object.observe`.
-However, it might be better to just slightly adjust your development pattern.
-Whenever you update a Custom Element, just remember to subsequently invoke a `ripple.draw` on that node.
-This is the same as if you weren't using the reactive module and you manually had to invoke `.emit('change')` after making a change.

 ![image](https://cloud.githubusercontent.com/assets/2184177/8728132/6a211df0-2bdb-11e5-8295-cb2e9f836203.png)
 _Snapshot of Test Results for Ripple v0.3 on latest Chrome, Firefox, IE, Android and iOS_